 The paper is organized as follows: The next section presents the related work, which is focused on the security and privacy protection in VANETs, and in which we outline our contribution.
 Section 3 presents preliminaries that describe parties in our solution, a communication pattern, requirements and main cryptographic techniques used in our proposal.
-Further, section 4 introduces our solution and the phases of our scheme are described.
+Further, Sect.
+4 introduces our solution and the phases of our scheme are described.
 Section 5 contains the security analysis of our solution.
-Section 6 describes our experimental implementation, and the important phases like signing and verification are evaluated and compared with related solutions in section 7.
-Finally, a conclusion is presented.
+Section 6 describes our experimental implementation, and the important phases like signing and verification are evaluated and compared with related solutions in Sect.
+7. Finally, a conclusion is presented.

-2 Related Work and Our Contribution
+2 Related work and our contribution